 Student Name: ID #:

 Address:

 Phone Number: SSU Email:

 Leave Start Date: Requested End Date:

-· · chis request is truthful.
-I also understand that requirements in place at the time of my return •
+this request is truthful.
+I also understand that I wi requirements in place at the time of my return. ill be subject to

 Signature Date:

-For Department Use Only:
+For School of Nursing Use Only:

 Date Reviewed by Committee:

 Date Student Notified:

-APG Chair Signature: Department of Nursing Chair:
+APG Chair Signature:

+School of Nursing Director:

-Copy to Student, Student's Adviso
+Copy to Student, Student's Adviso r, and Student's File

 Approved by Faculty 1/20/17

-CONFIDENTIALITY OF INFORMATION
+APPENDIX E CONFIDENTIALITY OF INFORMATION